polystruct/creative/docs/worldpainter/dimension.md

 nav_order: 2
 ---

-With the *Dimension Properties* we can prepare world generation.
+With the *Dimension Properties* I prepare world generation.

 # General

-In the *General* tab, we want the following settings at least:
+In the *General* tab, I want the following settings at least:

 - *Underground material* should be set to `Resources` so it matches the resource layers identified in the other tab (which provides a Minecraft